Jonathan C. Wright: Campaigns for federal office

 Wright became a candidate in the 2004 Republican primary for the U.S. Senate seat being vacated by Peter Fitzgerald.
 He ran on a conservative platform of opposition to same-sex marriage and support for the criminalization of abortion.
 He was the only candidate from either major party not from northern region of the state.
 In a year notable for a record number of millionaire candidates, Wright had to keep his day job during the primary campaign.
 A perpetual longshot throughout the campaign, he finished fifth of eight candidates, receiving 17,189 (2.3%) of 661,804 votes cast.

 In 2006, he briefly explored a campaign for Congress in Illinois's 18th congressional district before dropping out in favor of incumbent Ray LaHood.

 State’s Attorney

 In 2012, Wright was elected Logan County State's Attorney, succeeding fellow Republican Michael McIntosh.
 He was sworn in on December 3, 2012.
 He was elected to a second term in 2016.
 Brad Hague, an Assistant State's Attorney, was appointed by the Logan County Board to succeed Wright as State's Attorney.

 Judge

 In 2018, Wright was appointed by the Illinois Supreme Court to succeed Thomas Harris after Harris was elected to the appellette court.
 Wright's term as a judge began January 7, 2019.
-Wright will seek election to the Eleventh Circuit which covers McLean, Ford, Livingston, Logan, Woodford in the 2020 general election.
+Wright sought election to the Eleventh Circuit which covers McLean, Ford, Livingston, Logan, Woodford in the 2020 general election.
+Wright won the election and was sworn in for a six-year term on December 7, 2020.